 Since the shock travel within spatial domain with time it is necessary to generate mesh that is also moving within spatial domain.
 Otherwise we would not be able to follow the solution for longer time intervals.
-This mesh adjustment is done using the following procedure: The current spatial domain is divided into two parts according to the position of the maximum of the numerical solution.
-If the interval on the left side of the maximum is longer than the right one, the first point from the left interval is cut and added to the end of the other interval.
+This mesh adjustment is done using the following procedure.
+The current spatial domain is divided into two parts according to the position of the maximum of the numerical solution.
+If the interval on the left side of the maximum is longer than the right one, the first point from the left interval is catted and a new point is added to the end of the other interval.
 The procedure is to be repeated until the two intervals are of equal length.

-Using the algorithm proposed in [14] with the modifications we explained above we get the following numerical procedure.
+Using the algorithm proposed in [15] with the modifications explained above we get the following numerical procedure.